DawMatt/microcks-async-lab/lab-02/README.md

 2. Open Microcks UI, ready to import an AsyncAPI: http://localhost:8080/#/importers

-3. Use the `Upload` button to import the AsyncAPI found in this folder. `Choose file` to select the file, then `Upload` to register the API in Microcks.
+3. Use the `Upload` button to import the AsyncAPI found in the `lab-01` folder. `Choose file` to select the file, then `Upload` to register the API in Microcks.

 4. Navigate to the [`API | Services`](http://localhost:8080/#/services) page and confirm a new `Account Service` has been loaded.